-The Well is a joint initiative of Inner and Outer East PCPs.
-It was launched in May 2018 as an online open-source information and knowledge hub.
+The Well is a joint initiative of Inner and Outer East PCPs launched in May 2018 as an online open-source information and knowledge hub.

 It was developed in consultation with our partners to define a common problem, provide easy and reliable access to quality information about complex health issues, and share local knowledge and practice wisdom.
 User testing has resulted in high level functionality and user experience.

-The users of The Well are health and social professionals working on improving complex health and wellbeing issues for people in the Eastern metropolitan area of Melbourne (ie Yarra Ranges, Knox, Maroondah, Boroondara, Monash, Whitehorse and Manningham).
+The users of The Well are health and social professionals working on improving complex health and wellbeing issues for people in the Eastern metropolitan area of Melbourne (Yarra Ranges, Knox, Maroondah, Boroondara, Monash, Whitehorse and Manningham).

-The Learn, Plan, Share and Connect scaffolding upon which The Well is built provides practitioners with the infrastructure to bring people together to achieve better health outcomes for the local community.
+The Learn, Plan, Share and Connect scaffolding of The Well provides practitioners with the infrastructure to bring people together to achieve better health outcomes for the local community.

-The PCPs have taken a leadership role in facilitating a shared definition of the health and wellbeing topics and in designing, building and testing The Well as a creative solution for this issue.
+The PCPs took a leadership role in facilitating a shared definition of the health and wellbeing topics on The Well and in designing, building and testing The Well as a creative solution for this issue.